light156/multi-ancestry-COJO/README.md

 - We thank Dr. Lin Tian, Dr. Siqi Wang, and Dr. Ang Li for testing the software and providing feedback.

 - We thank Dr. Vince Forgetta for testing the software and valuable discussions on the comparison with GCTA-COJO.

+- We thank Peter Kruczkiewicz for making Manc-COJO available through Bioconda and Docker.